Hyperen0r/OSelector/README.md

 plugin.
 You can easily and quickly play a single animation from any mod, from a simple navigation menu displayed through **OSA UI**.
-Whether you want an navigation menu for a mod containing 10 animations or 14000 animations from your entire data/, the menu will be automatically splitted into differents folders with appropriate name if possible.
+Whether you want an navigation menu for a mod containing 10 animations or 14000 animations from your entire data/ folder, the menu will be automatically generated and splitted into differents folders with appropriate name when possible.
 However, if you want a better menu, you can edit it by :

 * reorganizing folders and entries with a drag&drop functionality and a few other actions